schwingle/this-is-only-a-test/index.md

 # Configure the ownCloud Server

-After installing your ownCloud server, click __Storage and Database__ in the Installation Wizard to set your data directory and database connection.
+Click __Storage and Database__ in the Installation Wizard to set your data directory and database connection during setup.

 There are many additional server configuration options you can choose.
 See [Server Configuration](https://doc.owncloud.org/server/latest/admin_manual/configuration/server/) for more information.